-- Dried vine fruits: Dried fruits such as currants and raisins can lead to kidney failure in dogs.
-These dried treats may find their way into a variety of holiday foods such as puddings and pies.
+Dried fruits such as currants and raisins can lead to kidney failure in dogs.
+These dried treats may find their way into a variety of holiday foods, such as puddings and pies.

-- Onions: While onions are very common in cooking to add flavor they are not good for dogs.
+While onions are very common in cooking to add flavor, they are not good for dogs.
 Immediate symptoms may include vomiting and diarrhea, but severe effects can include anemia from damage to red blood cells.

-- Macadamia Nuts: Macadamia nuts are a common find during the holiday season but they can lead to illness in pets.
+Macadamia nuts are a common find during the holiday season, but they can lead to illness in pets.
 Dogs may exhibit lethargy, fever, or tremors.